 Elias attended Diocesan School for Girls in Auckland.
-She graduated the University of Auckland (1970) and got a law degree.
-After the university, she continued to study At Stanford University.
+She graduated from the University of Auckland (1970) and got a law degree.
+After university, she continued to study At Stanford University.
 Already in 1972, she got a job at Auckland law firm.
-In the beginning of her career, she worked as a barrister, also served as a Member of the Motor Sports Licensing Appeal Authority and of the Working Party on the Environment.
+At the beginning of her career, she worked as a barrister, also served as a Member of the Motor Sports Licensing Appeal Authority and of the Working Party on the Environment.

 From 1984 to 1988 Elias served as a Law Commissioner.
 She is also known for her work in relation to various Treaty-related cases.
-She is one of first two women to be made Queen’s Counsel in 1988.
+She is one of the first two women to be made Queen’s Counsel in 1988.
 Elias became a judge of the High Court in 1995 and sat on the Court of Appeal.

 And finally, Sian was awarded a New Zealand Commemoration Medal in recognition of her services in 1990.
 On 17 May 1999, she was chosen as a Chief Justice New Zealand, the first woman ever to hold that position.
 When the government announced plans for the establishment of a Supreme Court, they decided that Elias would automatically be appointed to the new body.

 As Chief justice, she also operates the Administrator of the Government when the position is unoccupied or when the current Governor is out of the country.
 Elias held the position of the Governor from March 22, 2001, until April 4, 2001, and again from August 4, 2006, until August 23, 2006.

 Elias is a strong supporter of the rights of aboriginal Maori people.
 It all started in 1984 when Elias helped Ngāneko Kaihau Minhinnick Manukau Harbour claim to the Waitangi Tribunal.